This is not another documentation tool.

 It started innocently enough.

 Monday morning.
-Someone ships a breaking API change at 3 a.m.
+Someone ships a breaking API change.
 The code is flawless.
 Tests pass.
-The PR merges.
+The Pull Request merges.

 Tuesday.
-Someone tries to integrate our solution into their systems.
+Our forward deployed engineer try to integrate our system.
 Opens the API docs.
 Starts building.
 Nothing works.
 The docs show endpoints that vanished in the night.

 The first horseman arrives: The Drift.